 Finally, a winter tire’s rubber blocks are designed to vibrate when on the move and allow shaking out any snow.
 We cannot say the same about summer tires.

 Winter tires are not recommended in summer.
-In warn weather they wear out much more quickly, generate less grip and traction than the tires for summer.
+In warm weather, they wear out much more quickly, generate less grip and traction than the tires for summer.

 A new ‘Alpine’ symbol was introduced in 2012 to identify winter tires.
 The tires are legally classified as winter ones if they display the three-peak icon with the snowflake motif within.